Projects

 Tetris

-Other personal projects include an iOS app built with Firebase to connect people with similar interests together for events, a simple IMDB scraper, and a simple blog built on the LAMP stack.
+Other personal projects include an iOS app built with Firebase to connect people with similar interests for events, a simple IMDb scraper, and a simple blog built on the LAMP stack.